OctopusDeploy/docs/docs/getting-started.md

 1. Octopus Deploy Pushes Your Packages.

    Octopus deploys the applications to the environments you've configured.
-These could be testing
+These could be testing, dev, or production environments.

 ### Consistent Releases